crossminer/scava-docs/docs/deploy/Running-the-platform.md

     * `-worker ${id-worker}`: Spawns a thread that analyses registered projects
   * To get a full platform running, first launch a master thread, then a slave, and finally the API server.

-If you are developing code for the CROSSMINER platform, be sure to check out the [[Developer Guidelines|developer-guidelines]].
+If you are developing code for the Scava platform, be sure to check out the [[Developer Guidelines|developer-guidelines]].

 ## Run the api-gateway